dottorepie/synthf/README.md

 ~ install SuperCollider

-~ save synthf as startupfile at directory home/usr/config/SuperCollider
+~ save synthf as startupfile at directory home/usr/config/SuperCollider, and load image as mentioned above.

 ~start jack with prefered Audio Interface